Floppy disk: 5¼-inch

 Single-sided disks were coated on both sides.
 The reason usually given for the higher price was that double sided disks were certified error-free on both sides of the media.
 Double-sided disks could be used in some drives for single-sided disks, as long as an index signal was not needed.
 This was done one side at a time, by turning them over (flippy disks); more expensive dual-head drives which could read both sides without turning over were later produced, and eventually became used universally.

 3½-inch

-Internal parts of a 3½-inch floppy disk.
+Internal parts of a 3.5 in floppy disk.